mathspp/mathspp/pages/02.blog/elo-rating-system-simulation/item.md

 # Introduction

 In this article, I will tell you about a simulation that I built.
-This simulation is built around a rating system that is based off of the [ELO rating system][ELO], and I will use [Streamlit][streamlit-til] to build the app that will control the simulation.
+This simulation is built around a rating system that is based off of the [Elo rating system][Elo], and I will use [Streamlit][streamlit-til] to build the app that will control the simulation.
 This will also make it easier to share the simulation with others.